risawitama/verbose-potato/README.md

-## Scientists finally did a study on forks.
-It's about tine!
+## Why did the worker get fired from the orange juice factory?
+Lack of concentration.